ninepark/docs-korean-docutils/docutils/FAQ_ko.rst

 reStructuredText_ is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.
-The reStructuredText parser is a component of Docutils_.  reStructuredText is a revision and reinterpretation of the StructuredText_ and Setext_ lightweight markup systems.
+The reStructuredText parser is a component of 독유틸즈_.  reStructuredText is a revision and reinterpretation of the StructuredText_ and Setext_ lightweight markup systems.